 Our available cosmetic treatments include:

-If you have fine lines or wrinkles on your face, or if your skin lacks youthful volume, you may benefit from treatment with dermal filler or Botox.
+If you have fine lines or wrinkles on your face, or if your skin lacks youthful volume, you may benefit from treatment with dermal filler.
 Dermal fillers are specialized substances that can be injected into your skin to fill in wrinkles and add fullness.
 The L.A.
 Vein Center offers several different dermal fillers, so you can choose the option that is best for you.

 Liposuction procedures are designed to help clients who have fat deposits in problem areas, such as the hips, chin, arms and love handles.
 During this procedure, excess fat will be surgically removed.